cvxgrp/cvxbson/README.md

 There might be faster ways to achieve this goal and we are open to suggestions and pull requests.

 We recommend using json files to transfer configurations and small amounts of data.
 Bson files can then be used to transfer large matrices.
-A coexistence is possible.
+A coexistence is possible and encouraged.

 ## Demo